SiIky/ipfs.scm/README.md

 it may crash your program.

-The body of `add` (and others) must be given as the `#:writer` keyword argument, using for example the already defined writers `writer/file` & `writer/filesystem`.
+The body of `add` (and others) must be given as the `#:writer` keyword argument, using for example the already defined writers `writer/file`, `writer/directory`, or `writer/filesystem`.

 ## Examples & Low-level differences